Hawaii vs. New Mexico State NCAA Football Odds, Plays and Insights | October 24, 2021

 Over/Under Insights

-- Hawaii and its opponents have scored at least 59.5 points -- this matchup's over/under -- just two times this season.

-- New Mexico State and its opponents have combined to score more than 59.5 points in four of seven games this season.
+- Hawaii has combined with its opponents to score more than 59.5 points only twice this year.

-- Sunday's over/under is 10.2 points higher than the combined 49.3 PPG average of the two teams.
+- The combined points per game average of the two teams, 49.3, is 10.2 points fewer than Sunday's over/under.

-- This contest's over/under is nine points lower than the 68.5 these two squads combine to give up per game in 2021.
+- This contest's over/under is nine points under the 68.5 these two squads combine to give up per game in 2021.

-- Rainbow Warriors games this season feature an average total of 64.2 points, a number 4.7 points higher than Sunday's over/under.
+- The average total in Rainbow Warriors games this season is 64.2, 4.7 points above Sunday's over/under of 59.5.

-- The 59.5 total in this game is 2.9 points above the 56.6 average total in Aggies games this season.
+- The 56.6 PPG average total in Aggies games this season is 2.9 points fewer than this game's over/under.

 Hawaii Stats and Trends

+- Hawaii has played seven games, with three wins against the spread.

-- Hawaii's games this year have gone over the total in one out of six opportunities (16.7%).
+- Hawaii's games this year have eclipsed the over/under one time in six opportunities (16.7%).

-- Hawaii is 1-0 against the spread and 2-0 overall this season when the team puts up more than 37.1 points.
+- When Hawaii puts up more than 37.1 points, it is 1-0 against the spread and 2-0 overall.

-- In games that Hawaii amasses over 461.1 yards, the team is 1-0 against the spread and 2-0 overall.
+- When Hawaii piles up more than 461.1 yards, the team is 1-0 against the spread and 2-0 overall.

-- The Rainbow Warriors have turned the ball over five more times (17 total) than the Aggies have forced a turnover (12) this season.
+- This year, the Rainbow Warriors have turned the ball over 17 times, five more than the Aggies' takeaways (12).

 - Find the latest spread and moneyline odds for Hawaii at SISportsbook.